Home

 Rage, rage against the dying of the light.

-Dylan Thomas
+— Dylan Thomas

-6. Ode – A Song of Praise
+6. Ode: A Song of Praise

-Odes are lyrical poems that celebrate a person, place, thing, or idea.
-Traditionally, Odes are written in a formal style, often addressing the subject directly.
-This form is perfect for writers who want to express admiration or reverence.
+Traditionally written in a formal style, they often speak directly to the subject with admiration and respect.
+This form is ideal for writers looking to express deep appreciation or reverence.

 Example: